4GeeksAcademy/python-beginner-programming-exercises/exercises/18-The-Beatles/README.md

 ## 💡 Hints:

 + The words "let it be" repeat all the time, you should probably create a loop for that.

-+ To make a line jump in a string, you must insert the following characters inside your string `\n`.
-For example, `"let it be,\n"`.
-Now when you print your string in the console, you will visualize it better if you need to.

 + If you need a refresher on loops and conditionals, check out this awesome resource: https://docs.python.org/3/tutorial/controlflow.html